 It’s been obvious for decades that depending on conventional power must end.
 Nuclear generation is no exception.
 This article in Forbes Magazine – If Solar And Wind Are So Cheap, Why Are They Making Electricity So Expensive? by Michael Shellenberger – leaves critically important information out in the cold.
 The most glaring omission is his failure to disclose his advocacy on behalf of nuclear power. .

 The True Costs of Energy

-dollars shouldered the lion’s share.
-The consumer is being dinged more directly than in the past to cover this latest start-up.
+All energy technologies were heavily subsidized in the beginning to offset high first-time expenditures.
+Typically, tax dollars shouldered the lion’s share.
+The consumer is dinged more directly than in the past to cover this latest start-up.

 The short-term pain is accepted in favor of the long term gain.

 More Comparing of Nuclear and Conventional Apples to

 Three heavy users of nuclear power are claimed to have the lowest energy costs.
 And a few areas where costs have increased are linked with closure of nuclear generating plants.

 It’s obvious that areas not paying for new infrastructure will be laying out less money than those who’ve made the commitment to replace unsustainable technology.

 Let’s not forget that decommissioning a power plant isn’t free or a close-it-and-forget-about-it deal.

 Leaving these factors out skews the context enormously.
 There is mention of the fracking revolution, but it seems rather detached from the latest economic reports.
 But I digress.
 What is the main point?